YosiSF/EinsteinDB/README.md

 It is composed of an LSH-KV store and a Merkle tree, which are separated by a column store.
 The column store is a shim for a serialization of the data.
 This means that the data is serialized and stored in a column store with a single column.
 The column store is merely the appended log of the merkle tree; thusly, every row, column, and value in the column store is single-user atomic and immutable fact in the database.
 With Massive online data processing, the column store is the most efficient way to store data.
 EinsteinDB is brilliant for both the ability to lower latency in the database and the ability to lower the cost of the maintaining the database.

-EinsteinDB is compatible with
-1. Rook
-2. Ceph
-3. Cassandra
-4. MongoDB
-5. PostgresQL
-6. SQLite

 EinsteinDB exhibits a single-writer multiple-reader concurrency model.
 However, as is noted in the EinsteinDB rust script.
 A soliton